Skip to main content

 • “Each level’s track becomes an extension of the gameplay, with musical cues guiding your attacks and reinforcing the idea that rhythm is both your ally and your weapon.”

 • “My biggest issues with the game so far are a general lack of visual clarity, with a ton of objects overlapping each other, alongside some confusion towards the more exotic mechanics at first.
-The tutorial didn't work for me, so mechanics like double notes, bursts, solos, and held notes weren't explained until I paused the game and read the tips given at the bottom.”
+The tutorial didn't work for me, so stuff like double notes, bursts, solos, held notes, etc. weren't explained until I paused the game and just read the tips given at the bottom.”

 • “The rhythm aspect of gameplay is not perfect, as the tempo of the beat can go off track after an FPS dip, throwing you off for the remainder of the round.”